March 11, 2013

 Job Opportunities for Cosmetologists and Hair Stylists

 Stylists and cosmetologists receive different work titles and job descriptions which really depend on the salon they work for.
 The salon also decides the arrangements, for instance, if the hair stylists do the hairstyles and cosmetologists do the rest.
 Others hire manicurists as additional staff to do the nail work and the rest are done by the cosmetologist.
 While cosmetologists are capable of doing more tasks, many of their customers prefer that they focus on just one area instead of dovetail several at the same time.
-But again, these professionals have all proven themselves through institutions giving out specialized courses, like us at Avalon Cosmetology College.
+But again, these professionals have all proven themselves through institutions giving out specialized courses, like us at Avalon Institute.

 There might be some confusion with the entire debacle about cosmetologists vs. hair stylists, but the bottom-line is that they are both professional and expert positions that pamper clients through beauty, or help customers get out of a bad hair day.